 - In Baker Lake, Peter Expediting Inc. will oversee unloading the vessels with their own equipment.
-Dry cargo and fuel hauling will be done by southern workers hired by Arctic Fuel.
-No contact will be allowed between Peter Expediting employees and any other workers. - In Rankin Inlet, Nunavut Sealink Supply Inc. (NSSI) will supply their own unloading equipment as per usual and Agnico Eagle will operate Sakku Enterprise equipment for the material hauling. - Throughout the operation, everyone involved must follow the preventive measures listed in the Hygiene Committee Reference booklet.
+Dry cargo and fuel hauling will be done by southern workers hired by Arctic Fuel. - In Rankin Inlet, Nunavut Sealink Supply Inc. (NSSI) will supply their own unloading equipment

+as per usual and Agnico Eagle will operate

+Sakku Enterprise equipment for the material

+hauling.